Asset Loading#

 Unity Resources#

-For assets that Unity processes at import time, you can use Unity's built-in Resources folder instead.
-Place files in Assets/Resources/, and Unity will import them as native asset types (e.g., SVG → VectorImage, PNG → Texture2D).
+For assets that need Unity's import pipeline, use the Resources/ folder instead.
+Place files in Assets/Resources/ and Unity imports them as native types.

 import { Image } from "onejs-react"